mitch292/arborist/README.md

 ## What's required to use Arborist?

 Nothing!
 Just run arborist from within the git repository where you'd like to delete you're local branches.
+To run arborist, run `arborist-git`

 ## How do I install Arborist?